Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: -adic interpolation

-Let us keep the notation of the previous section, i.e. we fix a tuple $(\cA/\cR,\Sigma,\omega(\cA),\omega(\cA^\vee),x)$ as in Notation \ref{notation_padicAbelianVariety}.
-We denote by $\widehat{\sP}$ the $\sO_\cA$-module obtained from the completion of the Poincar\'e bundle along $\cA\times e(\cR)$, see \ref{sec_Prelim_Poincare}.
-In this section, we will always consider $\cA$ as an abelian variety over $\cS=\Spec\OCp$.
+We keep the notation of the previous section and $(\cA/\cR,\Sigma,\omega(\cA),\omega(\cA^\vee),x)$ is as in Notation \ref{notation_padicAbelianVariety}.
+In this section, we will always consider $\cA$ as an abelian variety over $\OCp$.
 Motivated by Norman's construction of $p$-adic theta functions, we obtain: \begin{proposition} There is a canonical isomorphism

 \end{proposition} \begin{proof}The construction is the same as in the case of elliptic curves, see \cite[II, \S 6]{Sprang_EisensteinKronecker}.
 For the convenience of the reader, let us sketch the argument.
-Recall that $\frp_\Sigma:=\prod_{\frp\in\Sigma_p} \frp$ and $\overline{\frp}^n_{\Sigma}:=\prod_{\ol{\frp}\in\overline{\Sigma}_p} \ol{\frp}$.
+Recall that $\frp_\Sigma:=\prod_{\frp\in\Sigma_p} \frp$ and $\overline{\frp}_{\Sigma}:=\prod_{\ol{\frp}\in\overline{\Sigma}_p} \ol{\frp}$.
 The infinitesimal part of the $p^n$-torsion is given by the subgroup scheme

-After the base change $\cA\times_\cS C_n\rightarrow C_n$ of $\cA$ to $C_n$ we have a canonical $C_n$-valued section
+After the base change $\cA\times_{\OCp} C_n\rightarrow C_n$ of $\cA$ to $C_n$ we have a canonical $C_n$-valued section

 given by the diagonal.
-The completed Poincar\'e bundle on $\cA\times_\cS C_n$ is given by $\pr_{\cA}^*\widehat{\sP}$, where $\pr_\cA\colon \cA\times_\cS C_n\rightarrow \cA$ is the projection to the first component.
+The completed Poincar\'e bundle on $\cA\times_{\OCp} C_n$ is given by $\pr_{\cA}^*\widehat{\sP}$, where $\pr_\cA\colon \cA\times_{\OCp} C_n\rightarrow \cA$ is the projection to the first component.
 Since the dual isogeny $[\frp_\Sigma^n]^\vee$ is \'etale we can apply Corollary \ref{cor:coh-log-splitting} and obtain an isomorphism

 This gives an $\sO_{C_n}$-linear isomorphism